Pork Belly Burnt Ends are an easy dish to put together but are so tender and delicious. Every bbq is better with a pile of these on the table.

 I’m not sure whether to call these an appetizer or a meal, but whatever you call them you need to get them on your table, stat.
 Serve them in a big pile or on toothpicks for easy eating, and don’t forget the napkins!

-What exactly are grilled pork belly burnt ends?
+What are burnt ends?

-Pork Belly Burnt Ends are a pork version of a well known barbecue item in Kansas and they are becoming popular everywhere you find great barbecue.
-In Kansas, the fatty ends of a beef belly brisket are sweetened in barbecue sauce and slow cooked until they form a “bark”.
+Pork Belly Burnt Ends are a pork version of a well-known barbecue item in Kansas and they are becoming popular everywhere you find great barbecue.
+In Kansas, the fatty ends of a beef belly brisket are sweetened in barbecue sauce and slow-cooked until they form a “bark”.

 For this recipe, we substitute easier-to-find and cheaper-to-buy pork belly instead of beef brisket.

 Making grilled burnt ends creates a sweet, savory, and smokey treat that works wonderfully as an appetizer.

 Use your Traeger grill (or on any pellet grill you have available) to barbecue the sweet glaze onto the pork belly.
 You have to let them cook slowly to render out the fat and break down the collagen, but this also helps build up a “bark” on the meat.

 The bark is the burnt crust on the meat which creates those deep smoky flavors.